-Since the introduction of the HTTP/2 standard at the latest, an SSL certificate has many advantages.
+Since the introduction of the HTTP/2 standard at the latest, an SSL certificate has brought many advantages.
 Not only is personal data reliably encrypted, but the website also loads faster.
-In addition, HTTPS - the secure version of the Hypertext Transfer Protocol - makes websites future-proof.
-This is because Google announced on September 8 that it will mark websites without an SSL certificate as insecure in Chrome from 2017.
-This brings Google ever closer to its self-proclaimed goal of "HTTPS everywhere".
+In addition, HTTPS – the secure version of the Hypertext Transfer Protocol – makes websites future-proof.
+This is because Google announced on 8 September that it will mark websites without an SSL certificate as insecure in Chrome from 2017.
+This brings Google ever closer to its self-declared goal of “HTTPS everywhere”.

 Let’s Encrypt plays an important role in this context.
 This is because the initiative from California issues free SSL certificates to everyone.
 This enables every website operator to set up SSL free of charge and also relatively easily.
 And the US Certification Authority has already had an impact on the German hosting market.
 Many hosters already offer free certificates.
 Some have integrated Let’s Encrypt, others offer free certificates from other providers.